 - Roast the sweet potatoes: Preheat the oven to 425 degrees Fahrenheit.
 Toss the prepared sweet potatoes with olive oil, cayenne pepper and salt.
 Arrange in a single layer and bake for 30 to 40 minutes, tossing halfway, until the sweet potatoes are tender and caramelizing at the edges.

 - Prepare the black beans: Warm the olive oil in a large saucepan over medium heat.
 Add the onions and a sprinkle of salt.
 Cook, stirring occasionally, until the onions are turning translucent, about 5 minutes.
-Add the cumin, chili powder and optional red pepper flakes and cook for about 30 seconds while stirring.
-Pour in the beans and ½ cup water.
+Add the cumin and chili powder and cook for about 30 seconds while stirring.
+Pour in the beans and ⅓ cup water.
 Stir, cover and reduce heat to a simmer.
 Cook for 5 minutes, then remove the lid and use the back of a fork to mash up at least half of the beans.
 Remove from heat, stir in the vinegar, season with salt and pepper, and cover until you're ready to serve.

 - Make the avocado dip: First, toast the pepitas in a skillet over medium heat until they are fragrant and starting to make little popping noises.
 Transfer to a bowl and set aside.
 In a food processor or blender, combine the avocado, cilantro, jalapeño, garlic, lime juice, water and salt.
 Blend until smooth, scraping down the sides of the processor/blender as necessary.
 Add almost all of the pepitas (reserve a couple tablespoons for garnish) and blend until the pepitas are chopped small (some remaining texture is desirable).